apache/hudi/website/docs/quick-start-guide.md

 Hudi tables can be queried from query engines like Hive, Spark, Presto and much more.
 We have put together a [demo video](https://www.youtube.com/watch?v=VhNgUsxdrD0) that show cases all of this on a docker based setup with all dependent systems running locally.
-We recommend you replicate the same setup and run the demo yourself, by following steps [here](/docs/next/docker_demo) to get a taste of it.
+We recommend you replicate the same setup and run the demo yourself, by following steps [here](/docs/next/docker_demo) to get a taste for it.
 Also, if you are looking for ways to migrate your existing data to Hudi, refer to [migration guide](/docs/next/migration_guide).